Racism is a Health Equity Issue Pledge

 It is crucial to recognize that racism is a key health equity issue.
 It is our duty as individuals, leaders, and professionals to champion health and racial equity in our communities and organizations.
 It is also time to listen to communities and their leaders, and ultimately to those most affected by health inequities and bias.

-By signing this pledge, you commit to raise awareness within your own community and/or organization about racism and its many negative consequences on the lives and wellbeing of people.
-You also commit to jump start and champion a process that would help others in your organization and/or community to recognize and address racism and mitigate its impact on decision-making processes, policies, and all kinds of investments in local communities.
+By signing this pledge, you commit to raise awareness within your own community and/or organization about racism and its many negative consequences on the lives and well-being of people.
+You also commit to jump start and champion a process that would help others in your organization and/or community to recognize and address racism and other forms of bias, and mitigate its impact on decision-making processes, policies, and all kinds of investments in local communities.

 SIGN THIS PLEDGE AND BECOME A CHAMPION FOR HEALTH EQUITY TODAY!

 1) UN General Assembly Resolution 2106.
 (1965, December 21).
 International Convention on the Elimination of All Forms of Racial Discrimination.
 OHCHR.
 Retrieved from https://www.ohchr.org/en/instruments-mechanisms/instruments/international-convention-elimination-all-forms-racial

 2) Schiavo, R., Oledibe, N, Faroul, L. and Health Equity Initiative.
 (2018).
 Engaging New Allies in the Health Equity Movement: Highlights and Recommendations from the 2018 Summit Innovation Think Tanks.
 New York, NY: Health Equity Initiative.
 June 2018.
 Available at: https://www.healthequityinitiative.org/reports.html